Quaran-Team/client-Amazin/README.md

 Most things will not appear correctly without also having the server running.

-(those instructions are on the server GitHub link above^)
+(those instructions are on the server GitHub link above ^)

 'npm test' will run all the tests we made